Program Description | Admissions | Curriculum | Frequently Asked Questions |

-During the fall semester, the faculty meets with new students to acquaint them with the research programs in the department.
-Students are required to visit faculty members to discuss research opportunities because by the end of the first semester in residence, students are required to select an advisory and examining committee.
-Programs are individually tailored to the needs and interests of each student.
+At NDSU, we prioritize our students' success.
+During the fall semester, faculty members meet with new students to introduce them to our diverse research programs.
+Students are encouraged to explore research opportunities, and by the end of the first semester, they select an advisory and examining committee.
+Our programs are tailored to meet the unique needs and interests of each student.

 Degree Requirements